 What can I do if I am not eligible for transport?

-If you are not happy with the decision, you can contact our complaints department.
+If you are not happy with this decision, you can appeal to our complaints department.

 If you are eligible for patient transport